melisadmendizabal/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*

 Location of the crime is still unknown - the room must have been empty when it happened...
+The room od the crime is cafeteria of the school